 A Hollywood Cure for Sleepless Nights: hot bath with pure essential oils (aromatherapy)

 Somewhere between the late show, the late late show and the so-late-it’s-early show, you happened upon that classic scene from The Wizard of Oz, where Dorothy and the gang pass out in a field of fragrant poppies.
 If you’d like nothing better than to drift off to sleep surrounded by the aroma of fresh flowers, try adding some pure essential oils to a hot bath before retiring for the night, suggests Los Angeles aromatic consultant John Steele.
 Six to eight drops of lavender, marjoram or ylang-ylang oil should be enough to relax you and usher you off to dreamland.
 If you’d like to take some of the sumptuous fragrance with you, put four drops of lavender, marjoram, rum or chamomile essential oil on your pillow before heading off to bed.

 Considering how hard you worked out after dinner, you should fall into a coma the moment your head hits the pillow.
-But here you are staring at the ceiling again, and your eyes couldn’t be open any wider if you’d chugged an entire pot of coffee.
+But here start your sleepless nights and you are staring at the ceiling again.
+Your eyes couldn’t be open any wider if you’d chugged an entire pot of coffee.
 Exercise can be a big help in getting a good night’s sleep, but exercising late in the day can put your body into overdrive, making it a lot harder to drop off.
 How late is too late for exercise depends on your body, but experts recommend finishing your workout before 7 p.m.